Arne Beurling: World War II

 In the summer of 1940 he single-handedly deciphered and reverse-engineered an early version of the Siemens and Halske T52 also known as the Geheimfernschreiber ("secret teletypewriter") used by Nazi Germany in World War II for sending ciphered messages.
 The T52 was one of the so-called "Fish cyphers", that, using transposition, created nearly one quintillion (893,622,318,929,520,960) different variations.
 It took Beurling two weeks to solve the problem using pen and paper.
-Beurling, who had academical knowledge of the German language, proceeded in the classic way when deciphering a code: By trying to identify high-frequency or unusually long words, and based on some hypotheses, making formulas and tables to test them against other coded messages.
+Beurling, who had academic knowledge of the German language, proceeded in the classic way when deciphering a code: By trying to identify high-frequency or unusually long words, and based on some hypotheses, making formulas and tables to test them against other coded messages.

 Using Beurling's work, a device was created that enabled Sweden to decipher German teleprinter traffic passing through Sweden from Norway on a cable.
 In this way, Swedish authorities knew about Operation Barbarossa before it occurred.
 Since the Swedes would not reveal how this knowledge was attained, the Swedish warning was not treated as credible by Soviets.

 This became the foundation for the Swedish National Defence Radio Establishment (FRA).
 The cypher in the Geheimfernschreiber is generally considered to be more complex than the cypher used in the Enigma machines.

 Later life

 He was visiting professor at Harvard University from 1948 to 1949.
-From 1954 he was professor at the Institute for Advanced Study in Princeton, New Jersey, United States, where he took over Albert Einstein's office.
+From 1954, he was professor at the Institute for Advanced Study in Princeton, New Jersey, United States, where he took over Albert Einstein's office.

 He was the doctoral advisor of Lennart Carleson and Carl-Gustav Esseen.
+Carleson, the 2006 winner of the Abel Prize, described Beurling as “one of the few persons [of whom] I would use the word ‘genius’,” adding that “mathematics was part of his personality.”

 Personal life

 Arne Beurling´s family grave at Norra begravningsplatsen in Solna.

 Arne Beurling was first married (1936–40) to Britta Östberg (born 1907), daughter of Henrik Östberg and Gerda Nilsson.
-In 1950 he married Karin Lindblad (1920–2006), daughter of ironmonger Henric Lindblad and Wanja Bengtsson.
+In 1950, he married Karin Lindblad (1920–2006), daughter of ironmonger Henric Lindblad and Wanja Bengtsson.
 Karin was a distinguished Ph.D. student from Uppsala University.
 When they lived in Princeton, she worked in a biochemistry lab at Princeton University.
 He had two children from his first marriage — Pehr-Henrik (1936–1962) and Jane (1938–1992).

 Beurling's great-grandfather was Pehr Henrik Beurling (1758 or 1763–1806), who founded a high quality clock factory in Stockholm in 1783.